NazrinUFO/VrcLovenseConnect/README.md

 - (Optional) one Contact Receiver with a "PenetratorSelf" custom tag, and "Allow Self" enabled only.
 - (Optional) one Contact Sender with an "OrificeSelf" tag.

-This setup will make sure that you and others can control your toys without any interference.
+This setup will make sure that you and others can control your toys without any weird behavior.
+Tags can be changed to be shared only to a few people for a more private use, kind of like a password.

-## config.json
-**oscPort**: The port to listen OSC messages on.
-Default is 9001.

-**protocol**: The protocol to use for toy controls (Lovense or Buttplug).

-**address**: Only for Lovense protocol.
-The address provided by the Lovense Connect app on your phone (not Lovense Remote).

-**scanTime**: Only for Buttplug protocol.
-The time to scan for a toy in seconds.
-Default is 5.

-**limit**: Only for debugging.
-The number of received messages to skip for better performances.
-Default is 10.

-**commandAll**: Allows all commands to be activated just by the Avatar Parameter for vibration, or with separate parameters.

-**vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands.

-**pumpParameter**: The Avatar Parameter to synchronize with for pumping/linear commands (unused if commandAll = false).

-**rotateParameter**: The Avatar Parameter to synchronize with for rotation commands (unused if commandAll = false).

 ## Documentation
 VRChat OSC: https://docs.vrchat.com/docs/osc-overview